 Le Mans Hypercars are projected to turn 3:30 lap times at Le Mans, while the LMP2 race lap record at the Circuit de la Sarthe is a 3:27.200 set by an Oreca 07 Gibson.

-The fact the new top-level prototypes will be slower than LMP1 has prompted the reduction of power levels for the current-gen LMP2s, which have racing since 2017.
+The fact the new top-level prototypes will be slower than LMP1 has prompted the reduction of power levels for the current-gen LMP2s, which have been racing since 2017.

 The ACO’s new LMH formula will only be active in the WEC next year whilst LMP2 cars operate globally and also come together to race at Le Mans each year.